7 Psychology Books Like Maybe You Should Talk To Someone

 4. Crazy Like Us: The Globalization of the American Psyche

 Ethan Watters is an investigative journalist.
-It means that he can explore and express the nuances of mental health, illness, the conceptualization of diagnosis, disease, and mental illness across the world.
+It means he can explore and express the nuances of mental health, illness, the conceptualization of diagnosis, disease, and mental illness worldwide.
 The main argument is that the conceptualization of mental health illness is very Eurocentric.

 Therefore, the effect of this conceptualization of mental health illness maps to the diagnosis of diseases, treatment plans, and even treatment structure.
 The main assumptions that we have about treating certain mental health illnesses.
 Even the thought of mental illness itself and how to recover from it, all these things are less rigid.
 It’s much more nuanced.

 Many more cultural narratives have a much bigger effect than we think.
 The reason why I like this book is that the first chapter looks at anorexia in Hong Kong.
-When you read the first chapter author describes Hong Kong so accurately.
+When you read the first chapter, the author accurately describes Hong Kong.
 Also, the first chapter is on the rise of anorexia in Hong Kong.

 Chapter two is the wave that brought PTSD to Sri Lanka.
-The third chapter is the shifting mask of schizophrenia in Zanzibar.
-The fourth chapter is the Megawati marketing of depression in Japan.
+The third chapter is about the shifting mask of schizophrenia in Zanzibar.
+The fourth chapter is Megawati’s marketing of depression in Japan.
 Finally, he talks about the global economic crisis and the future of mental health illnesses.

 Even though it’s based on anecdotal evidence, Ethan does interview people who are clinical experts in their field, and the things he talks about are pretty valid arguments.
 Like Maybe You Should Talk To Someone, It’s an informative book to help you think about mental illness and our assumptions about it.